-In FY 2010, PRM funded cooperative agreements with 10 private voluntary agencies to provide initial resettlement services to arriving refugees.
-The R&P agencies agree to provide initial reception and core services (including housing, furnishings, clothing, food, medical, employment, and social service referrals) to arriving refugees.
-These services are provided according to standards of care developed jointly by the NGO community and U.S. government agencies.
-The 10 organizations maintain a nationwide network of some 350 affiliated offices to provide services.
-Two of the organizations also maintain a network of 20 affiliated offices through which unaccompanied refugee minors are placed into foster care funded by the Department of Health and Human Services.
+In FY 2011, PRM funded cooperative agreements with ten private voluntary agencies to provide initial resettlement services to arriving refugees.
+The R&P agencies agree to provide initial reception and core services (including housing, furnishings, clothing and food, as well as assistance with access to medical, employment, educational, and social services) to arriving refugees.
+These services are provided according to standards of care within a framework of outcomes and indicators developed jointly by the NGO community, state refugee coordinators, and U.S. government agencies.
+The ten organizations maintain a nationwide network of some 350 affiliated offices to provide services.
+Two of the organizations also maintain a network of 23 affiliated offices through which unaccompanied refugee minors are placed into foster care funded by the Department of Health and Human Services.

-Using R&P funds from PRM supplemented by cash and in-kind contributions from private and other sources, the R&P agreement obligates the participating agencies to provide the following services:
+Using R&P funds from PRM supplemented by cash and in-kind contributions from private and other sources, the participating agencies provide the following services, consistent with the terms of the R&P cooperative agreement:

-- Sponsorship; - Pre-arrival resettlement planning, including placement; - Reception on arrival; - Basic needs support (including housing, furnishings, food, and clothing) for at least 30 days; - Community orientation; - Referrals to health, employment, education, and other services as needed; and - Development and implementation of an initial resettlement plan for each refugee for 90-180 days.
+- Sponsorship; - Pre-arrival resettlement planning, including placement; - Reception on arrival; - Basic needs support (including housing, furnishings, food, and clothing) for at least 30 days; - Community orientation; - Assistance with access to health, employment, education, and other services as needed; and - Development and implementation of an initial resettlement plan for each refugee for 30-90 days.